nbamberger/ImageChargeCalculations_ForSingleMoleculeJunctions/README.md

 Code and documentation written by Nathan Bamberger.

 Make sure to also check out our sister repository, the SMAUG-Toolbox at github.com/LabMonti/SMAUG-Toolbox!
-SMAUG contains numerous graphical analysis tools for investigating breaking trace data from single-molecule conductance experiments, including a novel segmentation-based clustering algorithm.
+SMAUG contains numerous graphical analysis tools for investigating breaking trace data from single-molecule conductance experiments, including a novel segmentation-based clustering algorithm described in Bamberger et al. 2020 (doi.org/10.1021/acs.jpcc.0c03612).